Veterinary Technology, A.A.S.

 Few professions can give you as much satisfaction as working with animals, but you’ll need the best training possible to succeed in this career field.
 Iowa Western’s Veterinary Technology study program will send you on your way after earning an Associate of Applied Science degree.

-Iowa Western graduates are working in many areas of the animal science industry, including large and small veterinary clinics, animal shelters, clinical laboratories, zoos, animal research facilities, and biomedical facilities.
+Iowa Western graduates are working in many areas of the animal science industry, including large and small veterinary clinics, animal shelters, clinical laboratories, zoos, animal research facilities, biomedical facilities, pharmaceutical/equipment sales, universities, specialty clinics and wildlife centers.

-Iowa Western’s new state-of-the-art Veterinary Technology facility and personable instructors are two of the attractive features of this program.
-Students learn valuable skills in surgical labs and participate in animal care and kennel duty every day.
-Vaccination clinics are held on campus, giving students hands-on experience with animals of many different species.
-Graduates become eligible for the Veterinary Technician National Examination and the Iowa Veterinary Technician Examination to become a Registered Veterinary Technician.
+Iowa Western’s Veterinary Technology facility’s modern amenities and personable instructors are two of the attractive features of this program.
+Students learn valuable skills in hands on surgical labs and participate in animal care every day.
+Iowa Western is fortunate enough to partner with Midland’s Humane Society.
+With this partnership, animals of various species are housed on campus during the fall and spring semesters.
+Students also participate in off campus labs that include visiting various large animal facilities.
+This gives students the ability to have practical experience with the animals.
+Graduates become eligible for the Veterinary Technician National Examination (VTNE) and if applicable, a State Board Examination to become a Registered/Licensed Veterinary Technician (RVT/LVT).
 This field increases in demand each year.

 The Veterinary Technology program is accredited by the American Veterinary Medical Association.
 The American Veterinary Medical Association can be contacted at 1931 N. Meacham Road, Schaumburg, IL 60173; 1-800-248-2862; www.avma.org.